 - Create Abundance Subtable will create a table containing only the selected rows.

 - Create Normalized Abundance Subtable will create a table with all rows normalized on the values of a single selected row.
+The row used for normalization will disappear from the new abundance table.
+The normalization scales the abundance tables linearly, where the scaling factor is calculated by determining the average abundance across all samples and for each sample scale it to the average for the reference.
 Note that to be enabled, the selected row for normalization can only have non null abundance values.
 If you have zero values in some samples for the control, you will need to generate a new abundance table where these samples are not present.
-If the abundance table is obtained from merging single-sample abundance table, than the merge should be redone excluding the samples with zero control read counts.
+If the abundance table is obtained from merging single-sample abundance table, then the merge should be redone excluding the samples with zero control read counts.

 - Stacked Bar Chart and Stacked Area Chart ()